dalvarez83/dalvarez83/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-## My mission statement
+## My mission
-I believe that data science can be used for social benefit to discover, diagnose and design responses to real-world problems of public interest.
+To use my data science skills for social benefit to discover, diagnose and design responses to real-world problems of public interest.
 I believe that through collaboration and inclusive design, solutions can be developed to address complex, real-world challenges using data.

 ## My current interests
 - I’m currently working on applying machine learning for geospatial anomaly detection and classification problems.